achmelev/lilac/trunk/docs/web/markdowns/reference.markdown

 ####Annotation parameter index statement

 An annotation parameter index statement specifies the index of a method parameter for which the surrounding annotation is being declared.
-It is a [simple statement](#statements) which has as a single argument an integer literal specifying the actual index as shown in following EBNF expression:
+It is a [simple statement](#statements) which has as a single argument an integer literal specifying the actual index as defined in following EBNF expression:

     ::ebnf
     annotation parameter index statement = 'index',integer literal,';'